Life Insurance Inflation Protection: How to Keep Coverage Relevant

 • A 10-year term for near-term debts

-As each policy expires, you can reassess your needs and — if still insurable — purchase new coverage at amounts that reflect current costs.
+As each policy expires, you can reassess your needs and (if still insurable) purchase new coverage at amounts that reflect current costs.
 This provides natural inflation adjustment points built into your coverage strategy.
-Comparing multiple policies is easier than ever; read our guide on how to compare life insurance policies.
+A structured income replacement calculation makes it easier to design a ladder that matches your specific financial obligations at each stage of life.

 3. Permanent Life Insurance with Cash Value

-Permanent life insurance policies — particularly whole life and universal life — offer a built-in inflation hedge through growing cash value and increasing death benefit options:
+Permanent policies (particularly whole life and universal life) offer a built-in inflation hedge through growing cash value and increasing death benefit options:

-• Participating Whole Life: Dividends can be used to purchase paid-up additions (PUAs), which boost both death benefit and cash value over time without re-qualifying medically.
+• Participating Whole Life: Dividends can purchase paid-up additions (PUAs), which boost both death benefit and cash value over time without re-qualifying medically.

 • Universal Life with Increasing Death Benefit Option: You can elect a structure where the death benefit grows with the policy's cash value, preserving more purchasing power as years pass.

-Cash value life insurance won't perfectly mirror the CPI, but over time it provides a meaningful hedge — especially in whole life policies from mutual insurers with strong dividend histories.
+Consider whether policy optimization can also boost an existing policy's performance through dividend reinvestment or PUAs.
+Cash value won't perfectly mirror the CPI, but over time it provides a meaningful hedge, especially in policies from mutual insurers with strong dividend histories.

 4. Periodic Policy Reviews